 Take Note: any & all spam callers WILL receive short shrift

-Bench chisels, the most common, have blades about 4–6" long, and can be struck with a mallet.
-They come with blades of either O1 steel, a soft grade that’s easier to sharpen, or A2, a harder alloy that holds an edge longer.
-Our base default is to sharpen bench chisels with a 25° bevel angle for best results on most woods.
-If you want us to to add a micro-bevel (a thin, secondary edge right at the tip that makes touch-up honing easier), then we will go with 30° for O1 steels and 35° for A2 if we can discern it’s A2 (usually is on expensive chisels).
+Bench chisels, the most prevalent, feature blades approximately 4 to 6 inches in length and can be struck with a mallet.
+They are available with blades crafted from either O1 steel, a relatively soft grade that facilitates sharpening, or A2 steel, a harder alloy that retains an edge for an extended period.
+Our standard practice involves sharpening bench chisels with a 25° bevel angle to achieve optimal results on most wood types.
+If you request the addition of a micro-bevel, a thin secondary edge positioned at the tip, we will employ a 30° bevel for O1 steels and a 35° bevel for A2 steels, should we discern that the chisel is A2 (typically found on more expensive chisels).

-Paring chisels should be used only for hand-guided work, never struck with a mallet.
-These chisels have 6–10"-long blades and excel at trimming and shaping wood rather than chopping.
-To make these types of cuts easier, we sharpen a 20° bevel on these chisels, adding a 25° micro-bevel should you want one, simply ask for your preference and we can meet your expectations.
+Paring chisels are exclusively designed for hand-guided work and should never be struck with a mallet.
+These chisels possess blades ranging from 6 to 10 inches in length and excel at trimming and shaping wood rather than chopping.
+To facilitate these types of cuts, we sharpen paring chisels with a 20° bevel angle.
+If you desire the addition of a 25° micro-bevel, please specify your preference, and we will accommodate your requirements.

-We also use ourTormek T8 with a dedicated jig, used for absolute precision and edge straightness Some users want the edge slightly radiused adn we can accomodate that within the jig setting.
-Typical grind is 25° different angles are available, you can use edge up or down options too, just make your preferences known otherwise we will replicate the edge as presented for sharpening
+We also employ ourTormek T8 with a dedicated jig, which is instrumental in achieving absolute precision and ensuring edge straightness.
+Some users may require a slight radius on the edge, and we can accommodate this within the jig settings.
+The typical grind angle is 25 degrees, with additional angles available.
+Additionally, we offer edge up and down options, so please inform us of your preferences to ensure that we replicate the edge as presented for sharpening purposes.

-Using the Tormek T8, the surface grinder or our Sorby Pro Sharp (seen here) we can put almost any angle of grind on the edge of almost any chisel, plane iron or planer blade, large or small.
+Using the Tormek T8, or our Sorby Pro Sharp (seen here) we can put almost any angle of grind on the edge of almost any chisel, plane iron or planer blade, large or small.

 Typically the edge is sharpened and honed to 30° and the supporting grind is 25°